 More about me

 What do I do when I am not styling?
-I am a cat lover, wine drinker, avid reader, runner and traveler!!
+I am a cat lover, wine drinker, avid reader, and traveler!!
 Some of my favorite places are Italy, New York City, Mexico, Santa Barbara and Paris.
 My other favorite place is hanging out in my pool with a good book.
+I love to collect postcards and my favorite music is jazz.
 Originally from Pennsylvania, I now live in the valley of the sun with my husband and two cats.